survivejs/webpack-book/manuscript/loading/04_javascript.md

 });
 ```

-Next, you need to connect this with the main configuration.
+Next, you need to connect this to the main configuration.
 If you are using a modern browser for development, you can consider processing only the production code through Babel.
-To play it safe, it's used for both production and development environments in this case.
-In addition, only application code is processed through Babel.
+It's used for both production and development environments in this case.
+Also, only application code is processed through Babel.

 {pagebreak}